Ana's story

 Ana Elisa Ribeiro Orsi (G23)

 “I was surprised to find that, just a few months after moving from another continent, Churchill already felt like home.
 The strong sense of community is probably what led me to feel this way.
 From formal dinners to the communal kitchens, the College offers a large array of opportunities to connect with others.
-The MCR organised events, such as the Conference of Everything and ‘Pints of Churchill’ have been fantastic opportunities get to know the postgrad community and broaden my horizons.”
+The MCR-organised events, such as the Conference of Everything and ‘Pints of Churchill’ have been fantastic opportunities to get to know the postgraduate community and broaden my horizons.”

 Luca's story